Good questions. We know that there are a lot of people who are not familiar or only partially familiar with hostels and hostelling.

 If you arrive while we are on a shuttle run, you could go on to the park and perhaps get your tickets for the buses into the park you will probably be taking, or you could relax by the creek or grab a coffee, beer, or wine at the cafe or pub across the highway.

-We are generally unable to check people in prior to 4:00 PM.
-We have no one in the office and are busy making the hostel squeaky clean prior to that time.
+We are generally unable to check people in prior to 4:00 PM as we are busy making the hostel squeaky clean prior to that time.

 There is bus service and train service to both Fairbanks and Anchorage.
 It is worth it to do some independent research though.
 There are some airlines that fly into Fairbanks that don't land in Anchorage, which may offer a better price or times.

-We can book your tickets on any combination of these you wish and WE SELL DISCOUNT TICKETS for travel on the Alaska Railroad and of course on most of the local tours.
+We can book your tickets on any combination of these you wish and we even sell discount tickets for travel on the Alaska Railroad and of course on most of the local tours.
 You can learn more by Clicking HERE.

 Your three best options for transport between Anchorage, Denali and Fairbanks are taking a bus, taking the train or renting a car, or hitch-hiking.
 (Okay, I guess that's four.)
 Hitch-hiking is technically illegal in Alaska, however it is very common and we have never heard of anyone getting in trouble for it.
 If you are on the Parks Highway, and have a backpack and a sign saying where you are going, you usually are given a ride in a short time.
 Most hostels have a 'rider board' where you can often find rides as well.
 The train costs more than the bus, but the trip is very scenic and relaxing; buses are faster and cheaper than the train and both follow the same general route.
 Finally we do have plenty of parking space for rental cars.